SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/PyNNOnSpinnakerInstall.md

 # <a name="Central"></a> Standard Central Installation
 These instructions will install the required packages in a central location.
-If you are installing on Linux, you must have root access to do this (or prepend each command with ```sudo```), and Windows users should run these commands from a command prompt run as Administrator (right-click the shortcut for the command prompt and select "Run as administrator" - without the ```sudo```).
+If you are installing on Linux, you must have root access to do this (or prepend each command with `sudo`), and Windows users should run these commands from a command prompt run as Administrator (right-click the shortcut for the command prompt and select "Run as administrator", but do not use the `sudo` in the commands below).

 If you already have installed sPyNNaker previously (and the optional sPyNNakerExternalDevicesPlugin and/or sPyNNakerExtraModelsPlugin), you will need to uninstall it: